 - Most contested divorces are settled through court litigation.
 In most cases, an agreement can be reached through the mediation process, since court litigation can be quite lengthy and expensive.
 Divorce lawyers will always try to work for a settlement as opposed to a trial.

-If you are interested in hiring The King Law Firm to successfully handle your divorce proceedings and protect your best interests, contact us and schedule a free consultation with our Yonkers divorce attorney today.
+If you are interested in hiring Empire Law to successfully handle your divorce proceedings and protect your best interests, contact us and schedule a free consultation with our Yonkers divorce attorney today.